BorjaOteroFerreira/IALab-Suite/README.md

 ### Flask App for Testing LLM Models with Llama.pp Library

-This Flask application serves as a platform for testing Language Model (LLM) models using the Llama.pp library.
-Users can mount and evaluate LLM models in the GGUF format conveniently through the provided template.
-As an ongoing project, it is continuously being developed with enhancements and code refactoring.
+This Flask application offers a unique local chat experience for testing Language Model (LLM) models using the Llama.pp library.
+Unlike many online platforms, this chat operates entirely offline, ensuring user privacy by eliminating the need for internet access and avoiding data sharing with third-party companies.
+Users can confidently upload and evaluate LLM models in the GGUF format without compromising their data security.
-Stay tuned for updates and additional functionalities!
+The app is under active development, with a focus on enhancing features and maintaining robust privacy measures.

+This emphasizes the offline nature of the chat and highlights the commitment to user privacy and data security.

 For production environments use another wsgi server.